mrjjwright/systematic/README.md

 - Maintain a growing library of successful responses

 This example shows how Transformer makes complex workflows manageable by breaking them down into discrete operations that build and transform context systematically.

+#### Not another API, local-first

+The RFP example demonstrates how we're approaching AI assistance differently.
+Instead of building yet another API-based service or web platform, we're creating local-first tools that enhance how people already work.
+The prompting strategy shown earlier - with structured scoring, clear evaluation criteria, and business context preservation - becomes more powerful when integrated directly into professional desktop tools like VSCode.
+Users can:

+- Work with their local files and tools naturally
+- Share automation programs simply, without dealing with APIs
+- Keep control of their data and workflows
+- Use AI to enhance existing processes
+- Collaborate through familiar tools

+This "local-first" approach focuses on making users more effective with tools they already have, rather than requiring them to adopt new services or learn new APIs.
+The AI prompting becomes part of their natural workflow, accessible through simple desktop programs that can be easily shared with colleagues.
+Key benefits:

+- Natural desktop integration
+- Simple program sharing
+- Local data control
+- Enhanced existing workflows
+- Reduced complexity

+This creates a more sustainable and practical way to bring AI assistance into professional work, built on proven tools rather than new services.